 stock markets fall, analysts and traders said.

-Boele in Amsterdam.
-"It is far more related to economic data
+precious metals)," Boele said.
+"It is far more related to

-releases, the expectations for the economy, both emerging and
+economic data releases, the expectations for the economy, both

 The European Central Bank said on Thursday that economic